Adaptive Node Feature Selection For Graph Neural Networks: Conclusion

-We also share limitations of this work that we hope inspire future directions.
+We also share limitations of this work to inspire future directions.
 We require no assumptions on graph data, but performance-based metrics such as ours necessitate an appropriate selection of the GNN architecture.
 While a reasonable requirement, the interpretation of the importance scores may change depending on the model used.
 Furthermore, we demonstrated our approach only for node classification, but as $\delta_m$ can be employed to evaluate the effect of node features on any quantity, future work will see feature selection for link prediction and graph classification.
 Moreover, while permutation tests are typically found to be very effective~\citep{khan2025UsingPermutationBasedFeature}, permuting features that are correlated may result in overestimated importance scores~\citep{hooker2021Unrestrictedpermutationforces}.
 Thus, we plan to explore conditional permutation tests for the explainability of graph data.
-Finally, we expect that the performance of our algorithm can be improved further by adaptively eliminating features for which $\delta_m \leq 0$, which we explore in future work.
+Additionally, we chose a fixed pruning ratio $r$ for a fair comparison with {\bf TFI} and {\bf MI}, as these baselines are computed once before training and therefore do not naturally permit a dynamic feature selection approach.
+However, we expect that the performance of our algorithm can be improved further by adaptively eliminating features for which $\delta_m \leq 0$, which we explore in future work.

+Observe that we analyzed how graph structure affects feature importance using well-established permutations, which are not specific to graphs.
+Our result in Section~\ref{S:permtest} shows that this can identify {\it which} features are important but not necessarily {\it why}.
+For example, a feature may be highly correlated with labels or highly dependent on graph structure.
+Thus, it would be valuable to develop novel, graph-dependent methods, such as incorporating edge rewiring or performing conditional permutation tests that depend on node degrees or local neighborhoods.
+Such a pursuit would complement and build on our analyses in Section~\ref{S:permtest} and Appendix~\ref{app:gnn_performance}, which imply the need for a more complex and structured approach to node feature importance evaluation.